grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/11 Environment variables.md

 <Collapsible title="Using System Environment Variables">

-A second option of passing environment variables is by sourcing them from the local system.
+A second option to pass environment variables is to source them from the local system.

 <CodeGroup labels={["Bash", "Windows: CMD", "Windows: PowerShell"]} lineNumbers={[false]}>